Maryland Hummingbirds Migration: 7 Documented Uplifting Aviators

 Are There Maryland Hummingbirds That Live in the State Year-round?

-There are no hummingbird species that live in Maryland year-round; however, although rare, the Rufous hummingbird is documented as seen in the middle of winter.
+There are no hummingbird species that live in Maryland year-round; however, although rare, some Rufous hummingbird are seen in the middle of winter.

 The general public is unaware of how cold-tolerant hummingbirds actually are.